Study Abroad Policy

 If after reviewing all the UNH Managed, Approved and Exchange programs, you cannot find a program that meets your academic requirements, there are a few options:

-- Review them again because the other two options below involve significantly more individual work and responsibility.
+- Review them again because the options below involve significantly more individual work and responsibility.

-- Petition to the Center for International Education (CIE) to have a non-approved program granted a One-time Approval.
-Officially Withdraw or take a Leave of Absence from UNH for the semester or year abroad.
+- Officially Withdraw or take a Leave of Absence from UNH for the semester or year abroad.

 - Programs that are less than four weeks in duration cannot be considered for a Study Abroad One-time Approval Petiton.
 Learn more about short-term study abroad.